A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Posterior Inference

 The resulting partition is easy to interpret.
 The HSM prior allows for a model-based clustering driven by the cluster-shrinkage parameter vector $\bm{\lambda}_L$.
 Therefore, the clusters in the solution specified by the optimal partition $\hat{\bm{\zeta}}$ can be described as classes of different magnitude.
 Therefore, we can explicitly identify the subgroup of coefficients characterized by the smallest magnitude that can be deemed as irrelevant, similarly to the null component in the two-group model.
 In a linear regression framework, this means that we are able to identify the set of indices that indicate the least relevant covariates, say $\mathcal{B}_0=\{i \in \{1,\ldots,n\}: \beta_i=0 \}$, inducing a variable selection solution.
-Moreover, the model also allows the classification of the remaining parameters into subsets of different magnitudes, yielding an interpretable ranking. \bch In the next section, we apply the HSM model to the light-sheet fluorescence microscopy data presented in Section \ref{sect::preproc}.
+Moreover, the model also allows the classification of the remaining parameters into subsets of different magnitudes, yielding an interpretable ranking.

+In the next section, we apply the HSM model to the light-sheet fluorescence microscopy data presented in Section \ref{sect::preproc}.
 We emphasize that, despite being tailored to the differential activation detection problem, our HSM model represents a viable alternative to shrinkage priors in a wide range of problems.
-In Section \ref{Sec::SimuStud}, we compare HSM to well-established and state-of-the-art methods for variable selection and multiple hypothesis testing. \ech
+In Section \ref{Sec::SimuStud}, we compare HSM to well-established and state-of-the-art methods for variable selection and multiple hypothesis testing.